gsoules/MkDocs/digital-archive/docs/admin-zoomable-images.md

 1. Note that the tag simply makes it easier for people to find the image.
     The image will be zoomable whether you tag it or not.

+## Upload methods

+**Method 1:**

+Use FTP to simply upload the entire folder, subfolders, and files.
+Note that a very large image will have hundreds of tiles in multiple folders and can take a minute or more to upload.
+It also chews up bandwidth and will slow your internet connection.
+Though this method is slow, it’s simple and easy if you are just creating a few zoomable images.

+- Run FileZilla or other FTP program and connect to the server.
+- Navigate  to `public_html/digitalarchive/files`
+- Drag the tiles folder to the remote zoom folder.
+Be sure to drag onto the zoom folder itself, and not onto one of the tiles folders.

+**Method 2:**

+Zip everything into a single file and upload the zip file to the zoom folder on the server.
+This method  involves more steps, but is much  faster because uploading one large file takes a lot less time than FTPing several folders that each contain dozens of files.

+- Zip the zoom tiles folder into a single zip file
+- Log into the cPanel for Reclaim Hosting
+- Choose the File Manager
+- Navigate to `public_html/digitalarchive/files/zoom`
+- Click the `Upload` button in the top menu.
+A new tab opens with an upload area.
+- Drag the zip file from your computer to the upload area
+- When the upload reaches 100%, close the tab.
+- Click the `Reload` button above the file listing so that you can see the zip file.
+- Right-click the zip file, choose `Extract`, and click `Extract Files` on the dialog box
+- When the unzip finishes, close the `Extraction Results` window
+- Delete the zip file by right-clicking on it and choosing `Delete` or pressing the `Delete` key
+- On the Trash dialog, check the `Skip` box and click the `Confirm` button